kenba/cl3/README.md

 in those sections with their associated types and constants.
 For more information see the Rust [documentation](https://docs.rs/cl3/).

+The API for OpenCL versions and extensions are controlled by Rust features such as "CL_VERSION_2_0" and "cl_khr_gl_sharing".
+To enable an OpenCL version, the feature for that version and **all** previous OpenCL versions must be enabled, e.g. for "CL_VERSION_2_0"; "CL_VERSION_1_1" and "CL_VERSION_1_2" must also be enabled.

+The default features are "CL_VERSION_1_1" and "CL_VERSION_1_2".

+Rust deprecation warnings are given for OpenCL API functions that are deprecated by an enabled OpenCL version e.g., `clCreateCommandQueue` is deprecated whenever "CL_VERSION_2_0" is enabled.

 ## Use

 Ensure that an OpenCL Installable Client Driver (ICD) and the appropriate OpenCL